EMDR Intensives for Trauma and Emotional Neglect | Michigan & Ohio

 prefer a focused, immersive therapy experience

-EMDR Intensives With Barb Nasser-Gulch, MA, LPC
+EMDR Intensives with Barb Nasser-Gulch, MA, LPC

 I provide EMDR intensives for adults across Michigan and Ohio through virtual therapy.